thytom/fr-admin.co.uk/site/about.md

 assisted other UK expats with their own projects and administrative challenges.

-The family were active in all aspects of French life and made many close friends which led to them being able to speak a high (but not necessarily perfect) level of French.
+The family were active in all aspects of French life and made many close friends, this led them to being able to speak a high (but not necessarily perfect) level of French.
 Since their return to the UK in 2012, they have continued to maintain French friendships and have been back to visit their friends several times and will continue to do so for many years to come.